61 Lab: University of Edinburgh Art Collection

 2. Final question!
 How many art pieces have the word “child” in their title?
 See if you can figure it out, and ask for help if not.

-Hint: yOU can use a combination of filter() and str_detect().
+Hint: You can use a combination of filter() and str_detect().
 You will want to read the help for str_detect() at a minimum, and consider how you might capture titles where the word appears as “child” and “Child”.